Invisible Partial Dentures

 Removable partial dentures have existed for decades.
 Originally, this artificial structure was made of chrome-cobalt alloy, a mixture of metals, and acrylic polymers.
 Metal created a stable base for the removable denture, and acrylic provided a good stand-in for natural teeth.
 The traditional removal partial denture would be held in place with metal clasps.

 Invisible partial dentures were developed over time as the strong desire for natural appearance became more evident.
 As implied, an invisible partial denture is intended to disappear in the mouth; to look no different than natural teeth would.
 In our Miami and Pembroke Pines offices, we achieve this using the Valplast® model.
 Like traditional removable partial dentures with their metal base, Valplast® invisible partial dentures meet fundamental requirements including stability, functional support, and retention.
-Furthermore, though, these dentures satisfy that need for natural appearance.
+Furthermore, though, these dentures satisfy that need for a natural appearance.

 What is a Valplast® invisible partial denture?